-- extension of the validity period of the Environmental Authorisation (EA), - change in ownership and - adjustments to the development concept and layout.
+- extension of the validity period of the Environmental Authorisation (EA), - change in ownership, - amendments to conditions of the EA, and - improvements to the development concept and layout following the latest specialist input, policies and guidelines.

-This Impact Report (version 1) is made available for stakeholder review and comment for a period of 30-days extending from 8 November 2018 - 8 December 2018.
-The document is available on the Cape EAPrac website (www.cape-eaprac.co.za) and at the Kouga Municipality's Planning Department.
-The availability of the report has been advertised in the Kouga Express (Wednesday, 31 October 2018), via site notices and written notices to neighbouring property owners, key stakeholders, councillors and relevant Authorities.
+Version 1 of this impact report as made available for stakeholder review and comment for a period of 30-days extending from 8 November 2018 - 8 December 2018.
+Version 1 was submitted as a pre-application impact report to elicit preliminary inputs from key stakeholders and authorities prior to submission of the formal Amendment Application to the decision-making Authority.
+The document was available on the Cape EAPrac website (www.cape-eaprac.co.za) and at the Kouga Municipality's Planning Department.
+The availability of the report was advertised in the Kouga Express (Wednesday, 31 October 2018), via site notices and written notices to neighbouring property owners, key stakeholders, councillors and relevant Authorities.
 Notices called for I&APs to register and to participate during the environmental application.